AndiSwiss/FHNW_OOP2_ChatClient/README.md

 See also https://en.wikipedia.org/wiki/Agate

 ### License
 BSD 3-Clause License.
-Copyright (c) 2019, Andreas Ambühl www.andreasambuehl.ch & Prof. Dr. Brad Richards (FHNW)
+Copyright (c) 2019, Andreas Ambühl https://www.andreasambuehl.ch & Prof. Dr. Brad Richards (FHNW)

 Most code is from my part, Andreas Ambühl.
 But some code fragments are from Prof. Dr. Brad Richards; When I used Mr. Richards code, I left a a note in the corresponding class or in the corresponding code-fragment.

-See complete license in the LICENSE.txt-file.
+See complete license in the [LICENSE.txt](LICENSE.txt)-file.